TheTobster1232/codespace-desktop-debian/readme.md

 .devcontainer/start-desktop.sh

-When the script starts, it will ask you to create a VNC password.
-Enter a password of your choice, then confirm it when prompted.
-This password will be used when connecting through noVNC.

-After setting the password, wait 5–10 seconds for the desktop to finish starting.
+Wait 5–10 seconds for the desktop to start.

 Open the Desktop (noVNC Viewer)
 Open the Ports tab at the bottom of the Codespaces window.